Nonparametric Least Squares Estimators for Interval Censoring: The least squares estimators

-where $Z$ is the argmin of $t\mapsto W(t)+t^2$, and $W$ is standard two-sided Brownian motion. \end{theorem} Both the computation and the proof of Theorem \ref{th:limit_LS2} are easier than for the estimator minimizing (\ref{LS_criterion_IC2}), but the performance of the estimator, minimizing (\ref{LS_criterion_IC2a}) is clearly inferior to that of the estimator, minimizing (\ref{LS_criterion_IC}), see Figure \ref{figure:two_LS_estimators10,000}.
+The proof is given in the Appendix.
+Both the computation and the proof of Theorem \ref{th:limit_LS2} are easier than for the estimator minimizing (\ref{LS_criterion_IC2}), but the performance of the estimator, minimizing (\ref{LS_criterion_IC2a}) is clearly inferior to that of the estimator, minimizing (\ref{LS_criterion_IC}), see Figure \ref{figure:two_LS_estimators10,000}.

+It is instructive to compare the results of Theorems \ref{th:limit_LS} and \ref{th:limit_LS2} with the limit result for the MLE (which is also an LS estimator with equal constant weights) for the current status model.
+The result is given as Theorem 3.7 in \cite{piet_geurt:14} on p.\ 68.
+In that case we have